Pholiotina smithii: Identification, Potency, Effects, Dosage & Look Alikes

 Look-A-Likes

-These are the most common lookalikes that amateur mycologists may mix up while hunting for Pholiotina smithii, but one should keep in mind that there is an abundance of other mushroom genera, for example, Panaeoli, that make look similar to P. smithii to the untrained eye.
+These are the most common lookalikes that amateur mycologists may mix up while hunting for Pholiotina smithii, but one should keep in mind that there are many small, brownish mushrooms that could look similar to P. Smithii to the untrained eye.

 Potency & Dosage

 Calculating the exact dosage of psilocybin from mushrooms is very difficult as a great degree of variability exists in the psychoactive alkaloid content of individual samples.
-This variability can be attributed to the state of the mushroom(fresh vs dried), the age of the mushroom, and the environment in which it was grown.
+This variability can be attributed to the state of the mushroom(fresh vs dried), the age of the mushroom, and the environment in which it was grown, as well as variation in the user’s biochemistry and current mental state.

 Trip Effects